How to Keep Your Tooth Enamel Strong

 Eat Remineralization Diets and Supplementation

-Diets and supplements can correct cavity problems.
-Re-mineralization is a natural process that helps the body keep teeth strong and healthy.
+Diets and supplements can fix cavity problems.
+Re-mineralization is a natural process that helps keep teeth strong and healthy.
+This process needs the right nutrition to work well.
+Some of the suggested supplements you should take include:

 - Calcium – calcium leads to healthy bones and healthy teeth.
 Calcium is a building block for our bones.
 It is the main component of remineralization.